gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

         role: db
     ```

-1. Add a label to the `backend` pod:
+1. Add a label to the `backend` Pod:

     ```yaml
     metadata: